KmolYuan/Pyslvs-UI/docs/mechanism.md

 + New / Edit / Delete link
 + Scale mechanism

+"New point" operation can be triggered by Alt key + left button to create a new point on mouse position;
-The "edit" operation can be triggered by double clicking the position on the main canvas; and "delete" operation can be triggered by "delete" key.
+"edit" operation can be triggered by double clicking the position on the main canvas;
+and "delete" operation can be triggered by "delete" key.

 There are some convenient commands for editing entities in context menu, they will appear when needed.